Write the reason you're deleting this FAQ

 Great marketing campaigns are always gauged by how successful they are at bringing in sales, which is only one thing to be measured.
 Marketing campaigns are so much more than just lead generation methods, they are branding opportunities as well as a way to build your own authority within your industry.
 If you can get your name out there, you're branding your business in a positive way, and you're also building up on your brand, which is difficult to do.

 I've known plenty of companies who have built up marketing campaigns solely to brand themselves.
 They would use PPC platforms such as Adwords and Facebook, but they would only want to get their name out there as much as possible in order for them to become a household name.
-Some of these campaigns worked well while others completely flopped, but in the end they were always branding and building awareness of their brand with the masses A few things you need to know about great marketing campaigns
+Some of these campaigns worked well while others completely flopped, but in the end they were always branding and building awareness of their brand with the masses

 They don't always convert

 When you set up a PPC campaign in hopes to make some cash, they won't always convert.
 This isn't always a bad thing, but it's not a great thing either, and you will have to figure out how you can boost your sales.
 Now, you didn't make any money, but you did get your name out there and people likely bookmarked your pages or they liked your Facebook page, which is a win in my book.
 I've noticed plenty of direct traffic after running a marketing campaign that didn't convert, and that just means people remembered my domain name and either typed it directly into their browsers search bar or they bookmarked my page.
-Either way, I wouldn't have had them do this if it weren't for the campaign that didn't convert A few things you need to know about great marketing campaigns
+Either way, I wouldn't have had them do this if it weren't for the campaign that didn't convert

 A great campaign won't always convert, and it's only great because you're getting your name in front of the masses who might come check you out later.
-Another reason a campaign might not convert is because people are seeing you for the first time, so on the second time around they may click through and make a purchase, so remember that the first campaign isn't always going to be the one that will bring in the most sales A few things you need to know about great marketing campaigns
+Another reason a campaign might not convert is because people are seeing you for the first time, so on the second time around they may click through and make a purchase, so remember that the first campaign isn't always going to be the one that will bring in the most sales

 They're great for branding